An isolated housing estate has been physically and socially stitched into the surrounding neighbourhood.

 The vision has been to dissolve the borders of the estate and integrate it physically and socially with its surroundings.

-Above two images: top photo ©Jack Hobhouse; bottom photo ©Skidmores Architectural Landscaping Contractors
+Above two photos: top photo ©Jack Hobhouse; bottom photo ©Skidmores Architectural Landscaping Contractors

 A Newly Connected Place to Live